Skip to main content

 AWS:

-• One or more NAT Gateway (not required but useful for overlapping CIDR ranges)
+• One or more NAT Gateways (not required but useful for overlapping CIDR ranges)

-WARNING: Prior to initiating this procedure, it is essential to examine the subnet ranges within your various infrastructure providers and assess whether any CIDR overlaps exist.
-In the event of CIDR overlaps, it is crucial to meticulously strategize IP address allocations and make use of the AWS NAT Gateway.
+WARNING: Before you start, examine the subnet ranges within your various infrastructure providers and determine whether any CIDR overlaps exist.
+If you find any, you'll need to strategize IP address allocations and make use of the AWS NAT Gateway.

 Equinix Metal